cardiff hotel directory, find business hotels in cardiff here, cardiff travel resources

 buildings.
 The former Welsh Office now serves the Welsh Assembly.

-In Cardiff Bay, the splendid waterfront
+In Cardiff Bay, the splendid waterfront development has been

 developed around the 500-acre freshwater lake created by the